Monalisa1999-web/Jwellery-E-commerce-Website/README.md

 # Jwellery-E-commerce-Website
 E-commerce website for a jwellery store
+## Tools used
+Axios